 - 10 The table above shows that the overall reporting areas are the same, but many of the detailed reporting contents applicable to the large entities within those reporting areas are not explicitly required for listed SMEs.
-Also, for indicators, ESRS for listed SMEs should focus on key indicators. - 11 In particular, for the following detailed reporting contents that are not explicitly mentioned in the list of disclosures to be covered in listed SMEs ESRS, the technical question is to what extent they should or can still be included in the listed SME standard, as they refer to content areas that should nevertheless be covered: i) resilience, ii) opportunities, iii) transition plans in line with Paris agreement, climate law and exposure to coal and mining, iv) how the business model and strategy take account of the interests of the undertaking's stakeholders, v) implementation of the strategy, vi) own operations and value chain, including its products and services, its business relationships and its supply chain in adverse impact, vii) dependencies. - 12 With reference to value chain, the EFRAG secretariat considers that a complete exclusion of value chain consideration would be contrary to the definition of impact materiality in ESRS 1 (and internationally) and could have adverse indirect impacts on the main standards (Set 1) through the implementation of the 'cap'.
-Instead, considering the proportionality principle, the EFRAG secretariat would suggest the following principles-based approach:
+Also, for indicators, ESRS for listed SMEs should focus on key indicators. - 11 In particular, for the following detailed reporting contents that are not explicitly mentioned in the list of disclosures to be covered in listed SMEs ESRS, the technical question is to what extent they should or can still be included in the listed SME standard, as they refer to content areas that should nevertheless be covered.: i) opportunities, ii) targets and progresses, iii) financial plans and resources, iv) implementation of the strategy, v) due diligence, vi) value chain, vii) transition plans in line with Paris agreement, climate law and exposure to coal and mining, vii) dependencies, viii) role of administrative, management and supervisory bodies in sustainability matters and their expertise and skills ; ix) incentive schemes linked to sustainability matters.